mbjames/python-development/README.md

-# python_development
+# Python Development
-Python repo for testing different types of programs
+Python repo for developing and testing different types of programs.